ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 # Introduction

-{{!RFC8713}} defines the process for selection of the Internet Architecture Board (IAB), Internet Engineering Steering Group (IESG), IETF Trust, and the IETF LLC Director.
-These four committees form the senior leadership of the IETF.
+{{!RFC8713}} defines the process for selection of the Internet Architecture Board (IAB), Internet Engineering Steering Group (IESG), IETF Trust, and one IETF LLC Director.
 A key actor in the process is the Nominating Committee (NomCom), which nominates a single candidate for each open position from the pool of volunteers, subject to confirmation by other bodies.

 NomCom voting members are themselves volunteers that have met certain eligibility requirements.
 The actual NomCom is selected at random from the pool